 And pyrethroids kill fireflies, which are most active in a yard in the late evening when mosquito-spraying franchises like to fog.

 My favorite group of unnoticed insects that are killed by evening pyrethroid applications are solitary bees, of which there are approximately 4,000 species in the United States.
 These are bees that collect pollen and nectar during the day but spend their evenings and nights in holes (e.g., mason bees) or clamped to low vegetation.
 E.g., look at this a two-spotted long-horned bee (Melissodes bimaculatus) from my front yard this summer.
 Everyone has dozens of species of native bees in their yards but few people realize it.
-But they are amazing pollinators and almost all adorable.
 So when pesticide applicators claim their pyrethroid sprays “don’t harm bees” or are “bee friendly”, that is entirely untrue.
 It’s simply a marketing slogan they were taught when they bought the franchise, and they will insist it’s true even when presented with evidence to the contrary.

-Another concern with gassing all the arthropods in a yard is that those bird species that eat arthropods will have a lot less to eat.
+One obvious consequence of gassing all the arthropods in a yard is that bird species that eat arthropods will have a lot less to eat.
 Population levels of swallows and flycatchers, for example, have dropped in last several decades and one explanation is that there are fewer insects to eat.

 And then there are fish, which are acutely sensitive to pyrethroids.
 Franchise owners will generally avoid spraying near people’s fish ponds and bodies of water.
 Indeed, by law pyrethroids can’t be used near water, though there are many reports of franchises ignoring that regulation.
 Even if a property doesn’t have a pond or stream, pyrethroids are rather stable in the soil and tend to get washed into nearby streams after rains.
 It is increasingly accepted that runoff of pyrethroids into creeks can kill fish downstream.

 Finally, pyrethroids are toxic to certain earthworms.
 This is probably especially true for those species that come out onto lawn surfaces in the evening, when pyrethroids are often applied.
-To be honest, many people don’t really care about earthworms (some hate them) but for people who love aerated lawns it should be pointed out that fogging with pyrethroids might result in dramatically less aeration and dramatically more odor from rotting earthworm carcasses.
+To be honest, many people don’t really care about earthworms (some hate them) but for people who love aerated lawns it should be pointed out that fogging with pyrethroids might result in less aeration.
 And, perhaps, result in robins that wonder where all the worms have gone.

 Pyrethoids are engineered to last for weeks

-As mentioned above in reference to monarchs, pyrethroids adhere to plant surfaces and stay active for weeks, so the risk to all the organisms mentioned above also lasts for weeks.
-Here’s a nice (and hilarious) description of pyrethroid persistence that I found on a Mosquito Squad FAQ:
+As mentioned above, pyrethroids adhere to plant surfaces and stay chemically active for weeks, so the risk to all the organisms mentioned above can last for weeks.
+Here’s a a description of pyrethroid persistence that I found on a Mosquito Squad FAQ:

 “How can the barrier spray continue to kill mosquitoes for 21 days?
 Mosquitoes will feed on plant juices.
 When they attempt to feed on sprayed leaves, the residual from the spray will kill them.“